pratikemipro/jmodel/trunk/src/library/sapphire/List.coffee.md

 		window.List = class List

 			constructor: ( elements=[] ) ->
-				if elements not instanceof Array then elements = [elements]
+				if typeof elements == 'string' or arguments.length > 1 or not elements.length? then elements = Array::slice.call arguments
 				@add element for element in elements

 			add: Function.Chaining (element) ->